AIMS-Ghana/python-course/_days/06_errors.md

 Certainly, some of you have gotten less-than-perfect grades on work you have done leading up to this.

 What caused you to get less than perfect scores?
-I suspect that it was some combination of:
+Probably some combination of:

  - you did everything \"right\", but had incomplete knowledge or logic
  - you had incorrect knowledge or logic